-By no means this means you should follow this exact outline or others.
+By no means this means you should follow this exact outline or others when writing the first draft of your novel.
 You have to do what you feel it’s right.

 Writing the first draft is like a journey of self-discovery, so here are the key things you should consider before embarking: